friedger/info_tokens/docs/how_to_buy/mazraa.md

 9. Enter your credit card data.
 ![credit card](../img/mazraa-credit_card.png)

-In two working days you should get TFT on your wallet.
+In two working days you should get TFT credited to your wallet.